 Make Halloween fun with these 5 easy and healthy Halloween snacks!
 These simple festive Halloween treats are the perfect recipes to add some fun to your fall parties that don't come with a sugar crash!

 But like you, I am on a time crunch!

 That is why you are going to LOVE these Healthy Halloween Snack Ideas I am sharing today.
 Not only are they festive and fun and easy to make, but they also are low in sugar--because trick-or-treating provides enough candy!

-This Halloween appetizer starts with my Black Bean Dip, which is a smoky, savory easy chip dip.
+This Halloween appetizer starts with a simple black bean dip recipe.
 Then it is dressed up with a sour cream spiderweb for some spooktacular fun!

 To Make the Spiderweb Dip